numan96/Angular-Film-Tracking-Website/README.md

 **Authentication System** - Firebase Sign Up/Sign In.
 Logout in Navbar -> Logout.

 **View Films (Homepage)** - View list of the latest films, different categories such as Most Popular, Now Playing and Top Rated.
-Films can be favourited or set as Watched here, or the films details page, by clicking the 'Heart' or 'List' icon corresponding to favourite/watched on the specific films card.
+Films can be favourited or set as Watched here by clicking the 'Heart' or 'List' icon corresponding to favourite/watched on the specific films card.
+User can go to the Films details page if they click the Arrow highlighted icon on each Film cards header.

 **Favourites List (User Icon in Navbar -> My Lists -> Favourites)** - List of an authenticated users favourite films.
 Users may remove the film as favourited here or go to the film details page for the specific film.